 Polished, and sweet, the wine is medium bodied, fresh and loaded with lush, cherries and olives.
 Forward, round and ready to go, this is already fun to drink.

 Sweet and silky, this medium bodied wine delivers freshness in its cherry and plum finish.
-Produced from 40% Grenache and equal parts Mourvedre and Syrah, the wine reached 14.5% alcohol.
+Produced from 40% Grenache and equal parts Mourvedre and Syrah, the wine reached 14.5% ABV.

 Fennel and garrigue, complicated by spearmint and red berries develop into a soft, medium bodied, spicy, red kirsch filled wine.

 1,151 Views Tasted Aug 19, 2014

 Easy drinking, medium bodied, kirsch and herb filled wine with an earthy, spicy, cherry finish topped with licorice notes.